lilcguy/Employee-Tracker/README.md

 ## Usage

 After installation, run the node index.js command in the terminal.
 From there, you can fulfill administrative duties with the tool.
-See the screenshots below for examples of usage:
+See the screenshots below and in the Assets folder for examples of usage:

 ![Add role, view role](./assets/1.png)
 ![Add employee, view employees](./assets/2.png)